 Trails are currently OPEN.

 Multi-Use Trail Map

 In order to maintain a safe & sustainable trail system, we do close the trails following a significant rain event to allow the water time to shed off the trail.
 By doing this, rutting is minimized on the tread and it takes less time for the trails to re-open.
 The goal is to avoid damage to the tread and long-term closures.
 We monitor the trails very closely and will open the trails again as soon as possible.
 Call us or check our Facebook page for updates.

 *Kayak rentals and transportation have ended for the 2023 season.*

 Kayak the Pembina River and enjoy the amazing views of the Pembina Gorge.
 Our team can provide rentals and transportation by appointment seven days a week, 9:30 a.m.-5 p.m.
 Please call (701) 549-2444 or email email@example.com at least 24 hours in advance to schedule your time!
 Plan to arrive 15 minutes prior to your reservation time.

 The Pembina Gorge State Recreation Area offers kayak rentals for $8 per hour or $50 per day.
 Life jackets and paddles are provided with your rental.
 The recreation area also offers to transport kayakers.

-The transportation fee is $25 to be transported from the Brick Mine Bridge or $30 to be transported from Walhalla.
+The transportation fee is $30 to be transported to Vang Bridge.

-With the extensive trail system, the Pembina Gorge State Recreation Area is a one of a kind riding experience for Equestrians.
+With the extensive trail system, the Pembina Gorge State Recreation Area is a one-of-a-kind riding experience for Equestrians.
 Please note that all of the trails except Lady Slipper are also open OHVs, bikers, and hikers.
-Lady Slipper Trail is non-motorized trail open to bikers, hikers, and horseback riders only.
+Lady Slipper Trail is a non-motorized trail open to bikers, hikers, and horseback riders only.